Free Guy (soundtrack): Reception

 In a three-star review, James Southall of Movie Wave described it as "an entertaining, easy album to listen to".
-Jonathan Broxton described it as "a nice memento of a really good film".
+Jonathan Broxton of Movie Music UK described it as "a nice memento of a really good film".
 Filmtracks.com wrote "The 42-minute score on album is smartly effortless but wholly anonymous, just like Guy, and casual listeners might be better served by the film's song compilation album containing four assembled tracks from Beck's score."